-7.2 It is the responsibility of all Tenants to report any rodent activity to WAM, who will contact the Council's Pest Control Officer if necessary.
-Any sightings of rats must be reported to the site overseer immediately.
-The use of poisons is strictly forbidden as other animals could be adversely affected.
+7.2 It is the responsibility of all Tenants to report any rodent activity to WAM, who will contact Council or the Council's Pest Control Officer if necessary.
 Wasp nests should also be reported to WAM.

 Dogs

 7.3 Dogs must not be brought onto any part of the allotment site unless they are kept on a lead and kept under strict control at all times.